hetmankp/mcmerge/README.md

 A few things worth mentioning.
 Firstly there are two filters, there is 'smooth' and 'gauss'.
 The 'smooth' filter is the default (it's a perfect frequency filter).
 The gaussian filter gives more regular results and can perform much stronger smoothing, how it also tends to look more boring.
 Note that the --smooth factor means different things for both these filters (for the 'smooth' filter, bigger means less smohting, where as for 'gauss' it's the reverse), however both will give similar results for a value of 1.7.

 You can also fiddle with how wide the river and the valley the river flows through are, the height of the river and the height of the river bank (specified with --valley-height), and the sea level at which water will be placed.
+There are options to control how the river weaves.
 Finally there's an option for how much the river and valley should be narrowed when a river flows on both sides of a chunk.

 Happy merging!